pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2025-10-31-pumpkin-muffins.markdown

 - Add the dry to the wet, and mix with a <a href='https://amzn.to/43FEbwe'>silicone spatula</a> until fully combined

-- Fold the <a href='/misc/chocolate-benefits'>chocolate chips</a> into the batter.
+- Fold the chocolate chips into the batter.
 Evenly divide the batter into the muffin tins, about 18 g each

 - Bake at 350F for about 12-14 minutes, or until lightly browned and a toothpick comes out clean